How to make Chocolate Weapons Bark for your next Walking Dead or Halloween party. This easy bark recipe is sure to be a hit with all your friends!

 I hope you love the show as much as I do!

 Plan Your Own Killer Walking Dead Party:

-- First of all, this event is a fun theme week hosted by Kim and Dionne.
+- First of all, this event is a fun theme week hosted by myself and a friend.

 - Secondly, it's not sponsored or endorsed by The Walking Dead.

 - Although if they see this feel free to "call us".
 Also post may contains affiliate links.

 - Thanks to everyone who helps to support this blog.